raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/README.md

 <br>

 <h2 id="en">:us: English</h2>
-<p>First module of <a href="https://www.betrybe.com/">Trybe</a>'s course.
+<p>The first module of <a href="https://www.betrybe.com/">Trybe</a>'s course.
 In this module, we were introduced to the fundamental concepts of web development:</p>

 - We studied the Unix system and learned how to use the bash shell on both Linux and macOS;
 - We learned about the Git version control system and the GitHub platform;